Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background: Results

 where $n$ and $T$ are the gyrocenter density and temperature respectively.
 The diffusivity is usually given in gyroBohm units $\chi_{GB0}=\rho_s^2c_s/a$ evaluated at $s=s_0=1$.
-Figure~\ref{fig:chi} shows the ion heat diffusivity $\chi_i$ for all cases.
+Figure~\ref{fig:chi} shows the ion heat diffusivity $\chi_i$ radially averaged over $s\in[0.7,0.9]$ for all cases.
 Within the standard (non-adaptive) and adaptive cases, results appear converged in marker number $N_p$.
 The ion heat $\chi_i$ values of the adaptive cases are shown to be consistently higher than the standard cases.
-This is supported by the fact that, for a given flux level, the adaptive cases exhibit lower temperature gradients in $s\in[0.7,0.9]$ (see Fig.\ref{fig:RLTi_short}) as compared to the standard case.
 This difference between results of the two schemes can be explained by considering the shearing rate.
 Figure~\ref{fig:omega0d} shows the $s\in[0.7,0.9]$ radially averaged absolute value of the turbulence driven $E\times B$ zonal flow shearing rate, which is defined by~\cite{Hahm1994}

 We see that the shearing rate for the standard cases are consistently higher than that of the adaptive cases.
 As $\omega_{E\times B}$ amplitudes measure the rate of turbulent eddy shearing, higher $\omega_{E\times B}$ amplitudes in the standard cases suppress turbulence more efficiently and thus allows for steeper gradients to be maintained for a given flux level, than in the adaptive cases within $s\in[0,7,0.9]$.
 (Notwithstanding the fact that in this work, no standard cases reached quasi-steady state, we assume that both standard and adaptive cases would share the same quasi-steady state, and thus the same average heat flux.)
 This explains the consistent higher $\chi_i$ of the adaptive cases as compared to the standard cases.
 As the system finally reaches quasi-steady state for $c_st/a\gtrsim1000$, simulations under both standard and adaptive schemes show signs of asymptoting to the same $\chi_i$ and $|\omega_{E\times B}|$ values.
 This asymptoting behaviour of the standard case is not conclusive as simulations with $N_p>256$M need to be run for an even longer simulation time in order to reach quasi-steady state for comparison with the adaptive cases presented here.
 Due to the numerical cost of such simulations, these standard runs are not conducted during the work of this paper.